badtripllama/powershell_scripts/README.md

-# powershell scripts for various extractions on Office 365 Tenants.
+# powershell scripts for extractions on Office 365 Tenants.
 # Running these scripts requires appropriate permissions on the tenant.